magento/pwa-studio/packages/pwa-devdocs/src/pwa-buildpack/project-setup/index.md

 This multi-part tutorial goes through the steps of setting up a development environment for creating a theme.

+If you experience problems with the project setup, see [Troubleshooting].

 ## Objectives

 1. [Create the initial theme files]